steffenfsp05/omni-translator_client/README.md

   like `TranslationRequest` and `ConfigRequestPacket`.
 * **Caffeine:** A high-performance caching library used to reduce redundant translation API calls.

-## 📝 Configuration

-Upon the first launch, the plugin generates configuration files in the respective server folders.
-The main configuration allows you to:

-* Connect to external translation APIs (RESTful Translation Services).
-* Define caching durations.
-* Exclude specific words, placeholders, or player names from being translated using the `PlayernameProtector` and `WordProtector` services.

-***
 *This project (GroupId: `org.example`, ArtifactId: `Omni`) is currently under development in version `1.0-SNAPSHOT`.*